 1st step: Connect your Grove-base shield to your Arduini board.

-2nd step: Next, connect your Grove-LED board to your D8 port on your Grove-base shield.
+2nd step: Connect your Grove-LED board to your D8 port on your Grove-base protection.

 3rd step: Now, grab your Grove-EMG sensor to your base shield’s A0 port.

-4th step: Finally, connect your electrodes to your EMG sensor and place them on your preferred muscle group.
+4th step: Connect your electrodes to your EMG sensor and place them on your preferred muscle group.
 Ensure you keep some distance between your electrodes.

 After setting your hardware, you’d need to settle things in the software area.